 The other aspect that makes the move to a circular economy essential is the environmental impact of waste itself.
 Landfill sites produce large amounts of CO2, contributing to climate change while taking habitats away from wildlife.
-Plastic waste also finds its way into our rivers and oceans, where it contributes to everything from polluted seas and suffocated reefs, to microplastics ending up in the food we eat and, ultimately, our bodies.
+Plastic waste also finds its way into our rivers and oceans.
+Here it contributes to everything from polluted seas and suffocated reefs.
+It also sees microplastics ending up in the food we eat and, ultimately, our bodies.

 Why manufacturers and retailers should care

 As part of the global effort to fight climate change and reduce waste, many countries and regions are exploring legislation that puts greater pressure on manufacturers and retailers.
-France became the first country to introduce a ‘repairability index’, which requires manufacturers of electronic goods and some home appliances to disclose how easy they are to repair, allowing customers to make more sustainable choices.
+France became the first country to introduce a ‘repairability index’.
+This requires manufacturers of electronic goods and some home appliances to disclose how easy they are to repair, allowing customers to make more sustainable choices.

 The index followed the country’s Anti-waste Law 2020, which set out plans to transform production right from the design stage.
 It’s ambitious, with aims such as phasing out single-use plastic packaging by 2040 and taking a tough stance against planned obsolescence.
 By 2024, the index will have shifted to a durability ranking, with manufacturers required to accurately state their product’s intended lifespan.

 France is far from an outlier, either.
 The UK introduced its Circular Economy Package in 2020 and the US’s National Recycling Strategy stressed the need to move towards a more circular model of production.
-The EU has gone even further, introducing its Digital Product Passport initiative that will transform the demands on manufacturing far beyond the trading bloc and prepare for a future where product traceability is expected as standard.
+The EU has gone even further by introducing its Digital Product Passport initiative.
+This will transform the demands on manufacturing far beyond the trading bloc and prepare for a future where product traceability is the new standard.

 How PIM supports your move toward circularity